DCSAggressors/DCS-Files/README.md

-# DCS-Files
+# Files
-Put here your DCS files.
-Please place them under the correct section.
+Common DCS Files like configuration settings, profiles and documentations.